 The Oxford Dodo

-In addition to our model birds, Oxford University Museum of Natural History is home to the Oxford Dodo – the only surviving remains of dodo soft tissue that exists anywhere in the world.
+In addition to our model dodos, Oxford University Museum of Natural History is home to the Oxford Dodo – the only surviving remains of dodo soft tissue that exists anywhere in the world.
 Read on to learn about one of the most iconic specimens in the Museum's collections.

 The dodo was a flightless bird, first encountered by Europeans in the late 16th century on the island of Mauritius in the Indian Ocean.
 These birds were about a metre tall and weighed about 20kg.
 They lived on fruit and nested on the ground.